Financing the Recovery Economy: The First Step Towards Scaled Lifecycle Refrigerant Management

 Ensuring a Foundation of High-Quality, Fit-for-Purpose Voluntary LRM Methodologies

-As methodologies for HFC destruction in Article 5 countries evolve, the field faces a foundational challenge: proving that these first projects deliver verifiable climate impacts and avoid unintended outcomes.
+As methodologies for HFC destruction in Article 5 countries evolve, and an initial wave of VCM-funded projects gets off the ground, the field faces a foundational challenge: proving that these first projects are delivering verifiable climate impacts, avoiding unintended perverse outcomes, and generating the reliable, accessible data that Article 5 project contexts require.

 Demand and Supply Aggregation for Initial Catalytic Voluntary Transactions

-Cascade is working to connect motivated voluntary buyers with early-stage LRM projects in the Global South, including priority countries in Southeast Asia.
-The goal is to generate not only credits but also high-quality data and operational proof points needed to support transition into compliance systems.
+Cascade is working to connect motivated voluntary buyers, primarily from the U.S. technology sector, with early-stage LRM projects in the Global South, including priority countries in Southeast Asia.
+The goal of this initial tranche of carbon financing is not only to generate credits, but also to produce high-quality data and operational proof points required to increase confidence in embedding LRM practices into compliance markets and increase commitments under Article 6.2.
+Credibly issued and transacted LRM credits from the region serve as the starting gun to the next stage of market development.

 Engaging Compliance Market Buyers and Industry Value Chain Leaders